Feeder Connection Kit

 Begin by separating a

-into four separate rows -
+feeder-blade-panel (PCBA)into four separate rows

 Install each

-3D print to createfeeder-blade13-asm
+blade13-pcbinto ablade133D print to createfeeder-blade13-asm

 -